lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 TAT     Y
 ```

+## Creating a codon table

-We are now going to read in this file, and create a dictionary from it.
+We are now going to read in the "translationtable.txt" file, and create a dictionary from it.

 ```python
 fh = open("translationtable.txt", "r")